AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/Sorting Algorithm Visualizations/README.md

 ### Close the Visualization:
 After the sorting is complete and you've observed the visualization, you can close the visualization window to end the program.

-## Customization
-You can customize the script by modifying the following aspects:

-arr: You can change the arr variable to contain any list of integers you want to sort. plt.pause(0.5): You can adjust the pause duration to control the speed of the visualization.
-Smaller values will make the sorting process faster, while larger values will slow it down.